torproject/onionbalance/docs/v3/tutorial-v3.rst

    your torrc file.

-2) In your hidden service directory where the ``hostname`` and ``hs_ed25519_public_key`` files are living (assuming you either moved them previously, either started Tor as described at previous step to generate them) you need to create a new file with the name 'ob_config' that has the following line inside:
+2) In your hidden service directory where the ``hostname`` and ``hs_ed25519_public_key`` files are living (assuming you moved them previously or started Tor as described at previous step to generate them) you need to create a new file with the name 'ob_config' that has the following line inside:

    .. code-block:: console

       MasterOnionAddress dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.onion

    but substitute the onion address above with your frontend's onion address.

   3) Start (or restart if currently running) the Tor process to apply the changes.

 The points (1) and (2) above are **extremely important** and if you didn't do